studiomitte/live-search-extended/README.md

 - Appending the UID of the record to the title
 - Provide more information about the record in the result
-- Search for EXT:form records (upcoming version)
+- Search for EXT:form records

 Supported TYPO3 versions: